-- Research Article - the winning student agrees to address a meeting of the Normanby & Districts Lions Club following the conclusion of the competition.
+- True Story - the winning student agrees to address a meeting of the Normanby & Districts Lions Club following the conclusion of the competition.

 - Stuff's Taranaki Newspapers has the right to use articles for publication as they see fit.

 - Entries selected for publication (including online); will be subject to edition to usual newspaper requirements before publication.
-This may include being abridged or in the case of the Research Article, added to.
+This may include being abridged or in the case of the True Story, added to.
 Where possible, this will be in consultation with the author.

-- By entering the competition and providing your details, you are consenting to us contacting you by email, post or phone about the 2021 competition and related events.
+- By entering the competition and providing your details, you are consenting to us contacting you by email, post, or phone about the 2023 competition and related events.
 We may do so to give information, update you on shortlisted entries, let you know about available workshops, invite you to the October Awards Ceremony or any other related information.

 Please note that although shortlisted authors will be invited to the awards ceremony, the ceremony is open to the public, free to attend.
 Judges will also be in attendance.